mrbeal15/MovieThingy/README.md

 Phase 3 - Client Project

 ## Purpose
 This project was conceived to create an elegant website for publishing movie reviews.
 It allows a user to publish a review, and will allow other users to rate said review.
-Upon a high enough rating, the review will be moved to the top of the page.
-Once a reviewer has enough points, all reviews they right will be placed in the higher part of the page.
+Upon receiving enough ratings of at least 4 or higher, reviews will be eligible for display in the 'Featured Reviews' section.
+Reviews for each movie will be displayed in desceneding order, with the reviews having the higheset accumulative rating at the top.

 ## License
 Read License